Depression, Anxiety, and other Mental Health Conditions

 - you have other conditions that require a prescribing psychiatric provider’s expert guidance.

 I will also ask you to have a psychiatrist or psychiatric ARNP on board if you are:

-- or have a diagnosis of bipolar disorder (especially with a history of psychosis or hospitalizations).
+- Have a diagnosis of bipolar disorder (especially with a history of psychosis or hospitalizations)

 If you do not have a psychiatrist or psychiatric ARNP and need one, you can contact the following organizations to set up an appointment with one.